Lele Pons Showcases Killer Figure In Skimpy Swimsuit & Skis While Posing In The Snow

 The first photo caught Lele from a side view as she struck a pose with her back arched and her legs slightly parted.
 The stance put her derrière on display and toned legs on display.
 A small tattoo on her thigh called attention to her hips.
 Her flat abs were also hard to miss.
 She gazed at the camera with a serious expression on her face while she held the ski poles in place.

-Lele turned her booty toward the camera in the second snapshot while wearing flirty smile.
+Lele turned her booty toward the camera in the second snapshot while wearing a flirty smile.
 The pose showed off part of her back and the shape of her bustline.

 In the third frame, Lele posed with the skis in her hands.
-She struck a pose similar to the ones in the previous photos, standing with one hip cocked, flaunting her rear end.
-The stance gave her followers a nice look at her flat abs and toned arms.
+She struck a pose similar to the ones in the previous photos, standing with one hip cocked and flaunting her rear end.
+The stance gave followers a nice look at her flat abs and toned arms.
 She sported a pair of reflective sunglasses while she gazed at the camera.

 The final image caught Lele just after she fell down.
 She was on her side with a surprised look on her face while wearing the skis.